Champagne: Use of the word Champagne

 Even the terms méthode champenoise and Champagne method were forbidden by an EU court decision in 1994.
 As of 2005 the description most often used for sparkling wines using the second fermentation in the bottle process, but not from the Champagne region, is méthode traditionnelle.
 Sparkling wines are produced worldwide, and many producers use special terms to define them: Spain uses Cava, Italy designates it spumante, and South Africa uses cap classique.
 An Italian sparkling wine made from the Muscat grape uses the DOCG Asti and from the Glera grape the DOC Prosecco.
 In Germany, Sekt is a common sparkling wine.
 Other French wine regions cannot use the name Champagne: e.g., Burgundy and Alsace produce Crémant.
 In 2008, more than 3,000 bottles of sparkling wine produced in California labelled with the term "Champagne" were destroyed by Belgian government authorities.

-Regardless of the legal requirements for labeling, extensive education efforts by the Champagne region, and the use of alternative names by non-Champagne sparkling wine producers, some consumers and wine sellers, including "Korbels California Champagne", use Champagne as a generic term for white sparkling wines, regardless of origin.
+Regardless of the legal requirements for labeling, extensive efforts by the Champagne region, and the use of alternative names by non-Champagne sparkling wine producers, some consumers, and wine sellers, including "Korbels California Champagne", use Champagne as a generic term for white sparkling wines, regardless of origin.

-The village of Champagne, Switzerland, has traditionally made a still wine labelled as "Champagne": the earliest records of viticulture dated to 1657.
-In 1999, in an accord with the EU, the Swiss government conceded that, by 2004, the village would phase out use of the name.
+The village of Champagne, Switzerland has traditionally made a still wine labelled as "Champagne": the earliest records of viticulture dated to 1657.
+In 1999, in an accord with the EU, the Swiss government conceded that, by 2004, the village would phase out the use of the name.
 Sales dropped from 110,000 bottles a year to 32,000 after the change.
 In April 2008, the villagers resolved to fight against the restriction following a Swiss open-air vote.

 In the Soviet Union, all sparkling wines were called шампанское (shampanskoe, Russian for "that, which is of Champagne").
 The name is still used today for some brands of sparkling wines produced in former Soviet republics, such as Sovetskoye Shampanskoye and Rossiyskoe Shampanskoe.
 In 2021, Russia banned the use of the designation шампанское for imported sparkling wine, including sparkling wine produced in the Champagne wine region, reserving the designation for domestically produced sparkling wine only.

-When not capitalised, champagne continues to be a generic name for sparkling wine of any origin.